- Can dogs eat tuna?

 Is tuna good for dogs?

 Tuna is rich in protein, minerals and vitamins – all important nutrients for a dog’s health and wellbeing.
 It also contains Omega 3 fatty acids which are good for the health of the skin, coat and cardiovascular system.
-This means that tuna is useful in some dog foods as a source of various nutrients.
+Tuna can be useful in some dog foods as a source of nutrients.

 When it comes to feeding extra tuna as a treat, there’s no need to give it for nutritional value.
-If you feed your dog a complete and balanced dog food, they should get all the nutrients they need from that.
+If you feed your dog a complete and balanced dog food diet, they should get all the nutrients they need from that.

 Why is tuna sometimes considered harmful to dogs?